-Prerequisite: Art Studio 11
+Prerequisite: Art Studio 10 or 11

 This course allows students to continue to work with a variety of media, both 2D and 3D.
 In addition, students will be learning a variety of image development strategies to further develop critical thinking and technical skills as they apply to the visual arts.
+The projects challenge students to create authentic images and work toward a personal style of expression.
 This course is recommended for students who plan to take further Visual Arts courses at the post-secondary level.